Proclamation of Bangladeshi Independence: Declarations

-This may be my last message, from today Bangladesh is independent.
-I call upon the people of Bangladesh wherever you might be and with whatever you have, to resist the army of occupation to the last.
-Your fight must go on until the last soldier of the Pakistan occupation army is expelled from the soil of Bangladesh and final victory is achieved.

-Mujib's telegram was widely reported on radio on 26 March 1971.
-M. A. Hannan, secretary of the BAL in Chittagong, read out the statement in Bengali at 2.30 pm and 7.40 pm from a radio station in Chittagong.
-The text of the Hannan's broadcast stated the following.

-Today Bangladesh is a sovereign and independent country.
-On Thursday night [March 25, 1971], West Pakistan armed forces suddenly attacked the police barracks at Razarbagh and the EPR headquarters at Pilkhana in Dhaka.
-Many innocent and unarmed have been killed in Dhaka city and other places of Bangladesh.
-Violent clashes between EPR and police on the one hand and the Armed Forces of Pakistan on the other are going on.
-The Bengalis are fighting the enemy with great courage for an independent Bangladesh.
-May Allah aid us in our fight for freedom.
-Joy Bangla.

-On 27 March 1971, Major Ziaur Rahman broadcast Mujib's message in English which was drafted by Abul Kashem Khan.
-Zia's message stated the following.

 This is Swadhin Bangla Betar Kendra.
 I, Major Ziaur Rahman, on behalf of Bangabandhu Sheikh Mujibur Rahman, hereby declare that the independent People's Republic of Bangladesh has been established.
 I call upon all Bengalis to rise against the attack by the West Pakistani Army.
 We shall fight to the last to free our motherland.
 By the grace of Allah, victory is ours.

-On 10 April 1971, the Provisional Government of Bangladesh issued the Proclamation of Independence which confirmed Mujib's original declaration of independence.
-The proclamation also included the term Bangabandhu for the first time in a legal instrument.
-The proclamation stated the following.
+On 10 April 1971, the Provisional Government of Bangladesh issued the formal Proclamation of Independence.

-Bangabandhu Sheikh Mujibur Rahman, the undisputed leader of the 75 million people of Bangladesh, in due fulfilment of the legitimate right of self-determination of the people of Bangladesh, duly made a declaration of independence at Dacca on 26 March 1971, and urged the people of Bangladesh to defend the honour and integrity of Bangladesh.

 According to A. K. Khandker, who served as Deputy Chief of Staff of the Bangladesh Armed Forces during the Liberation War; Sheikh Mujib avoided a radio broadcast fearing that, it might be used as evidence of treason by the Pakistani military against him during his trial.
 This view is also supported in a book written by the daughter of Tajuddin Ahmed.